100+ video editing terms you need to know

 Ingest is bringing new software elements into a workshop or production.

-Interactive Video
+Interactive video

 Interlacing

-Interlacing is a technique used to increase the perceived frame rate without using more bandwidth.
+Interlacing is a technique to increase the perceived frame rate without using more bandwidth.
 It divides an image into odd and even pixel rows.
 One frame will show the odd rows, while the next frame will show the even rows.
 This is imperceptible to the human eye.

 ISO